-[Webinar] Your Compliance Management Plan: Understanding the Impact of the CFPB’s 2022 Enforcement and Supervision Priorities for Consumer Finance, Credit and Collections
+Understanding the impact of the CFPB's 2022 Enforcement and Supervision priorities for Consumer Finance, Credit and Collections.

-In this webinar, Joann Needleman, member at Clark Hill Law leading the firm’s financial services regulatory and compliance practice, and Leslie Bender, senior counsel at Clark Hill who counsels financial services and healthcare clients on a broad range of privacy, data security and consumer financial protection laws.
+This recorded webinar features panelists Joann Needleman, a member at Clark Hill Law leading the firm’s financial services regulatory and compliance practice, and Leslie Bender, senior counsel at Clark Hill who counsels financial services and healthcare clients on a broad range of privacy, data security, and consumer financial protection laws.

 What you will take away